Corey Scher

 Fires on land concessions for palm cultivation in Indonesia

-Remote sensing of burn patterns in support of an investigation around the intentionality of peatland fires for forest clearing
+Remote sensing of burn patterns in support of an investigation around the intentionality of peatland fires for forest clearing.

 Recent Publications